aci-ref/facilitation_leading_practices/activities/09-interface.md

-Given the range of facilitation activities discussed in prior chapters and the range of technical knowledge required to facilitate varying researcher needs across applicable ACI, it is essential, and should be natural, for facilitators to build an interpersonal network of coworkers and other professionals with expertise in applicable areas.
+Given the range of facilitation activities discussed in prior chapters and the range of technical knowledge required to facilitate varying researcher needs across applicable ACI, it is essential, and should be natural, for Facilitators to build an interpersonal network of coworkers and other professionals with expertise in applicable areas.
 Certainly, no single individual will possess the entirety of skills and experience necessary to identify appropriate technical and non-technical solutions such as learning materials and human connections that will enable researchers.
-Rather, facilitators might think of themselves more as a gateway to information for researchers, whether by way of possessing that knowledge themselves or by knowing how and where to find additional information resources; facilitators should include the expertise of other ACI staff, both within and external to the facilitator’s immediate working group.
-More specifically, facilitators will frequently collaborate with other personnel when pursuing a variety of facilitation and related activities, including:
+Rather, Facilitators might think of themselves more as a gateway to information for researchers, whether by way of possessing that knowledge themselves or by knowing how and where to find additional information resources; Facilitators should include the expertise of other ACI staff, both within and external to the Facilitator’s immediate working group.
+More specifically, Facilitators will frequently collaborate with other personnel when pursuing a variety of facilitation and related activities, including: